HomeProductsGalleryGet Started Now

 Benefits

 Intense Hydration & Cooling: With 92% water content, it replenishes fluids, reduces heat-related fatigue, and helps manage summer sunburns.
 Heart Health & Blood Flow: Rich in citrulline, which improves blood circulation, and lycopene, which reduces cholesterol and cardiovascular risk.
-Nutrient-Dense & Low Calorie: Packed with Vitamins A, C, and magnesium, it is ideal for weight loss as it keeps you full, reducing the urge to overeat.
 Skin & Hair Care: High in Vitamin C, it promotes collagen production, improving skin elasticity and hair strength.
 Digestion: The combination of water and fiber helps regulate bowel movements and prevents constipation.
-Muscle Recovery: Citrulline in watermelon helps reduce muscle soreness after exercise.

 Uses & Applications